LOS ANGELES – Rodney King was remembered in Los Angeles on Saturday as a forgiving man who bore the scars of his infamous beating with dignity.

 The Rev. Al Sharpton, who delivered the eulogy at Forest Lawn Hollywood Hills, said before the funeral that King never showed bitterness to the officers who beat him.

-"People should not be judged by the mistakes that they make, but by how they rise above them," Sharpton said outside the Hall of Freedom at the sprawling cemetery grounds.
-"Rodney had risen above his mistakes.
-He never mocked anyone -- not the police, not the justice system, not anyone."
+"People should not be judged by the mistakes that they make, but by how they rise above them," Sharpton said.
+"Rodney had risen above his mistakes, he never mocked anyone, not the police, not the justice system, not anyone."

 "He became a symbol of forgiveness," Sharpton said.